hzi-bifo/RiboDetector/README.md

 conda activate ribodetector
 ```

+#### 2. Install `pytorch`

-**Note**: To install `torch` compatible with your CUDA version, please fellow this instruction:
+To install `pytorch` compatible with your CUDA version, please fellow this instruction:
 https://pytorch.org/get-started/locally/.
-Our code was tested with `torch v1.7` and `v1.7.1`.
+Our code was tested with `pytorch v1.7` and `v1.7.1`.

 ### Installation